kirshamir/PythonProjectWithAI_1/README.md

 A simple Tic-Tac-Toe game implemented in Python with both console and GUI modes.
 The project is structured using OOP principles and includes automated tests.

 ## Features
-- Play Tic-Tac-Toe in the console or with a graphical user interface (GUI)
+- Play Tic-Tac-Toe in the console, with a graphical user interface (GUI), or in a web browser
 - Mode selection via command line argument
 - Clean, maintainable code using an abstract base class
 - Automated tests for core game logic using pytest